hackerhouse-opensource/backdoors/mikrotik-opensesame.md

-### Tutorial: Adding a Password Reset Function to MikroTik OS
+### Tutorial: Implementing a Password Reset Function for Persistent Access in MikroTik RouterOS

-In this tutorial, we will add a password reset function to MikroTik OS using a MikroTik script.
-We will create a script called "password reset" that sets the admin password to an empty string.
-We will then enable SNMP write access with the community string "opensesame" and verify that the SNMP service is running.
-Finally, we will use `snmpwalk` to query the scripts and `snmpset` to run the password reset script over SNMP.
+This tutorial demonstrates a post-exploitation technique to establish persistent access in MikroTik RouterOS by implementing a password reset function triggered via SNMP.
+We will create a MikroTik script named "password reset" to clear the admin password, enable SNMP write access using the community string "opensesame," and confirm the SNMP service is operational.
+The process concludes with using snmpwalk to query available scripts and snmpset to execute the password reset script remotely via SNMP, ensuring continued access post-authentication.

 #### Step 1: Create the Password Reset Script